Bob Dylan publisher sorry for $600 book’s replica autographs

 Simon & Schuster’s statement came after days of complaints from customers, who through social media had compared their copies and found the autographs suspiciously alike.
 The books had arrived with a letter from Simon & Schuster CEO Jonathan Karp, vouching for the signature’s authenticity.

-“The Philosophy of Modern Song,” in which Dylan assesses compositions ranging from Hank Williams “Your Cheatin’ Heart” to Jackson Browne’s “The Pretender,” was published Nov.
+“The Philosophy of Modern Song,” in which Dylan assesses compositions ranging from Hank Williams’s “Your Cheatin’ Heart” to Jackson Browne’s “The Pretender,” was published Nov.
 1.